westacks/telebot/docs/updates.md

 ## Bot commands

-The library proviedes an `UpdateHandler` expecially for bot commands, so you could work with them more efficiently.
-All `CommandHandler` classes should be registered to be avaliable for the `getLocalCommands()` method which is handy for [`setMyCommands()`](https://core.telegram.org/bots/api#setmycommands) method.
+The library proviedes an `UpdateHandler` specially for bot commands, so you could work with them more efficiently.
+All `CommandHandler` classes should be registered to be avaliable for the `setLocalCommands()` method which is handy for registering all bot commands for your bot.

 <!-- tabs:start -->